-When you have ADHD, boredom is painful.
-Psychically, even physically so.
+When you have ADHD, boredom can be painful — mentally, and even physically so.
 Because our brains tend to lack dopamine, which is responsible for our reward response, our ability to take action is impaired.
 But don't lose hope!
-There are ways we can boost our dopamine.
+There are easy we can boost our dopamine!

 It starts with something called “novelty,” which is the quality of newness or unfamiliarity that makes things more interesting to our brains.
-Novelty increases dopamine and its receptors in our brains, which helps us get motivated to finally start on or resume our tasks.
+Novelty increases the levels of dopamine and its receptors in our brains, which ultimately helps us get motivated to finally start on or resume our tasks.

 To start, commit to doing this task for five minutes only.
 From there, think about how to make those five minutes more exciting.
 You might eat hard candy, listen to an upbeat song, or try to “beat the clock” with a timer.
 Don’t worry about completing the whole task yet.
 Motivation usually kicks in after we’ve started a task.
 Focus on making those five minutes more exciting, and the rest will likely follow.

-Research shows that children with ADHD were more likely to take action if they had "extrinsic motivation" — meaning, they had trouble finding motivation entirely on their own.
+Research shows that children with ADHD were more likely to take action if they had "extrinsic motivation".

+Science translation: The ADHD kids struggled to find motivation entirely on their own.
 It’s no secret that people with ADHD do better when there’s accountability involved… and without it, we’re more likely to procrastinate.

 Are you someone who gets energized by a good brainstorm session?
 It may be time to call on a colleague or friend to get you excited again by talking through it.
 Are you feeling like you lack the information you need to get started?
 Think about who you can reach out to with questions.

 There’s no shame in calling for reinforcements when you’re procrastinating.
 And no, I don’t mean texting someone and looking for yet another distraction.
 I mean fessing up and saying, “I’m having trouble with this project.
 Can we talk through how to get unstuck?”
 Being honest about when we’re stuck can be a hard thing to do, but it can be so liberating as we practice more.
 We’ll never get the help we need if we aren’t asking for it.
 So I encourage you to think about who you can call on to give yourself a motivation boost.

 If chronic procrastination is giving you trouble, you don’t have to keep suffering.
 I encourage you to check out the Procrastination module in Inflow, our ADHD management app.
-There we share many insights into the ADHD brain, why we get stuck, and how to get unstuck.
+There, we share many insights into the ADHD brain, why we get stuck, and how to get unstuck.

 I’m wishing you all the best as you tackle the day ahead.
 You’ve got this!